getsentry/rfcs/text/0108-filestore-new.md

 ## Removal of Blob Deduplication

 Today it's not possible for us to use GCS side expiration.
-That's because without the knowledge of the usage of blobs from the database it's not save to delete blobs.
+That's because without the knowledge of the usage of blobs from the database it's not safe to delete blobs.
 This can be resolved by removing deduplication.
 Blobs thus would be written more than once.
 This works on the `filestore` level, but it does not work on the `FileBlob` level.
 However `FileBlob` itself is rather well abstracted away from most users.
-A new model could be added to replace the one one.
+A new model could be added to replace the current one.
 One area where `FileBlob` leaks out is the data export system which would need to be considered.

 `FileBlobOwner` itself could be fully removed, same with `FileBlobIndex` as once